eduinlight/lightqmlweb/README.md

 # Future works

-Implementation of routes managment, bootstrap and materialize support, forms validations and many others.
+Implementation of routes managment, bootstrap and materialize support and forms validations.

 ## License